 Consider creating at least some VR-based content for your site, whether it’s a virtual tour of your store, an immersive 360-degree experience of an event you’re attending, or some AR game that keeps your customers engaged.
 You’ll stand apart from the competition and earn your share of loyal readers.

 2. Voice-optimized interfaces

 Smart speakers, including Google Home and Amazon Echo, are also seeing a surge of sales.
-Toward the end of 2017 and throughout 2018, consumers began to grow comfortable with these audio-based digital assistants, and in 2019 I suspect we’ll start to expect smart speakers as part of the “normal” home experience.
+Toward the end of 2017 and throughout 2018, consumers began to grow comfortable with these audio-based digital assistants and today smart speakers are considered part of the “normal” home experience.